Steinbeck-Lab/cheminformatics-microservice/docs/docker.md

 To use this image:

 * Make sure you have Docker installed and configured on your target deployment environment.
-* Pull the image by providing the appropiate tag.
+* Pull the image by providing the appropriate tag.

 ```bash
 docker pull caffeinejena/cheminformatics-python-microservice:[tag]